green-pine-trees-on-green-grass-field-during-daytime

 Type of output: Strategies and action plans

-This Action Plan supports the long-term development of the Alpine Pearls EGTC as a platform for transnational cooperation among Alpine municipalities and tourism destinations.
-It provides guidance on governance, stakeholder involvement, financing mechanisms and project development.
-The Action Plan strengthens the capacity of the Alpine Pearls network to coordinate sustainable tourism initiatives and facilitate cooperation across borders.
-It serves as a practical framework for implementing the EGTC strategy and supporting the sustainable development of Alpine territories.
+This Action Plan supports the long-term development of the Alpine Pearls EGTC and cooperation among Alpine municipalities and tourism destinations.
+It provides guidance on governance, partnerships, financing and project development, helping the network continue joint initiatives and sustainable tourism activities beyond the project period.

 Type of output: Strategies and action plans